Attractions: Water Parks in Dallas-Fort Worth / 12 water parks and destinations for families

 Six Flags Hurricane Harbor

 With a variety of slides, and play pools, Water Works entertains kids of all ages.
 Test the waters in the lazy river or children's play pool before making a splash in the Pike Slide or Kahuna Slide.
+Starting July 2017, kids will be able to cool down in the brand-new wave pool.
 Day camp classes are available for kids 8 and up.
 Admission is $13 for adults, $9 for kids under 48 inches, $5 for non-swimmers and free for kids under 2.
 Denton residents save $2 on admission.

 Water Wars, Riptide Slide and Coconut Cove will have your family splashing in the sunlight.
-With six main attractions, this modest park provides a less crowded feel compared bigger name parks in Dallas-Fort Worth.
+With six main attractions, this modest park provides a less crowded feel compared to bigger name parks in Dallas-Fort Worth.
 Cabanas, tables and umbrellas can be rented for additional fees.
-Open from from Memorial Day weekend to mid-August.
+Open through mid-August.
 Kids and adults 48 inches or taller are $15.
 Kids under 48 inches are $11.
 Kids under 2 are free.
 Find additional discounts online.